maul-esel/COM-Classes/spec.markdown

 This class only defines the meta-function `__call()` and throws an exception if an unknown method is called on any derived class or class instance.

 #### Unknown
 For all interface classes, the base class is `Unknown` (which of course inherits `_CCF_Error_Handler_`).
 This class implements the methods of `IUnknown` which all COM interfaces inherit.
 Besides that, the `Unknown` class also has some methods that should make life easier for derived classes.

 #### StructBase
 So-called *"structure classes"* derive from `StructBase`.
 This class also has some methods to be used by derived classes.

+### Inheritance
+In COM, interfaces can inherit from another interface.
+They inherit all methods and properties.
+All COM interfaces inherit `IUnknown`.

+This rule must be obeyed by CCF classes, too.
+Do not include base interfaces' methods into a class.
+Instead, wrap it into a separate class and extend this class.
+Also note that this applies to [the repository structure](#repository_structure) as well - only one interface class per folder.

 ### The framework class
 The `CCFramework` class is a class that contains methods to be used by all other framework classes as well as end-users.
-This is a static class (an exception is thrown when an instance is created).
+This is a static class (an exception is thrown when an attempt is made to create an instance).

 ***

 ## Methods
+### The constructor
+The constructor for all interface classes is defined in `Unknown`.
+It accepts one optional parameter, `ptr`, which can be used to supply a valid interface pointer to create an instance for instead of creating a COM instance from scratch.
+It makes use of some [static class fields](#static_fields) and sets some [instance fields](#instance_fields).

+The constructor uses `ComObjCreate()` to create an instance.
+In cases where this does not work or there's a better way, **do not override the constructor!**
+Instead add one or several [constructor methods](#constructor_methods).

 ### Interface methods
 Interface classes must wrap all methods the wrapped interface has.
 They must be named the same way (and the capitalization should match, too).